tcollinsworth/redact-axios-error/README.md

 # redact-axios-error

-Axios errors are verbose when strigified and leak URL and header authorization.
+Axios errors are verbose when stringified and leak URL and header authorization.

 This library trims them down to essential information removing circular references.
 It redacts URL and header authorization.
 It can optionally be configured to redact any of request, response, and query string data.

+Traverses all error properties inspecting for nested AxiosErrors and grooms/redacts to a max depth of at least 5.
+Traversing is for redacting when an Error has for example a source or a cause AxiosError, however the property name could be anything.
+The AxiosError should be the final source/cause Error as only select AxiosError properties are copied onto the groomedAxiosError.
+All AxiosError parent Errors and properties are retained unaltered.

 ## Requirements